Mary O. Kryszak

 Mary Olszewski Kryszak or Kryshak (July 27, 1875 – July 16, 1945) was a schoolteacher, bookkeeper, librarian and editor from Milwaukee, Wisconsin who served seven terms as a Democratic member of the Wisconsin State Assembly.

 Background

 Born Mary Olszewski in Milwaukee on July 27, 1875, daughter of Constantine Olszewski (a railroad worker) and Rozalia (Martyn) Olszewski.
 She graduated from St. Mary's Academy and the Spencerian Business College, and later studied at the University of Wisconsin Extension in Milwaukee.
-She worked as a schoolteacher, music teacher, bookkeeper, librarian, and newspaper writer, including as assistant manager and bookkeeper for the Milwaukee Polish language daily newspaper Nowiny Polskie from 1908–22), while also serving as a housewife and mother of three children.
+She worked as a schoolteacher, music teacher, bookkeeper, librarian, and newspaper writer, including as assistant manager and bookkeeper for the Milwaukee Polish language daily newspaper Nowiny Polskie from 1908 to 1922), while also serving as a housewife and mother of three children.
 From 1921 to 1939 she was managing editor of the weekly newspaper Glos Polek ([Polish] Women's Voice) of the Zwiazek Polek w Ameryce (Fraternal Polish Women's Alliance of America); she had founded the St. Catherine Society, a local lodge of the Zwiazek, in 1912, and would remain its president until her death.